k0pernikus/timr-report-manager/README.md

 - [x] automatically summarize activities having the same end and start date when having the same note
 - [ ] should show expectations on a week and monthly basis
 - [ ] support different languages
+- [ ] allow a 0 minute entry at the start and of the day, they should not be counted as work time. treat them as in office out of office markers

 ## Nice to haves: